 Top Commercial Properties For Lease In Soho

-42 Greene Street: Built in 1900, this gorgeous five-story, two-building landmark has large windows, hardwood floors, and a bright, spacious interior.
+42 Greene Street, New York, NY: Built in 1900, this gorgeous five-story, two-building landmark has large windows, hardwood floors, and a bright, spacious interior.
 It is located in NYC Storm Zone 4.
 It houses 47,621 square feet of office space, but right now one unit that is 3,185 square feet in size is vacant and available for a new tenant.
 42 Greene Street has a Walk Score of 100 and is easily accessible by trains A, C, E, N, R, Q, J, and 6.
 People working in this location certainly won’t go without coffee.
-Le Pain Quotidien, Starbucks Broadway & Grand, Milux Cafe, SoHo Cafe, and Nicaraguan Joe Cafe are all .1 miles or less away from the property.
+The following coffee shops are all available .1 miles or less away from the property; Le Pain Quotidien, Starbucks Broadway & Grand, Milux Cafe, SoHo Cafe, and Nicaraguan Joe Cafe.

-568-578 Broadway: Originally built in 1895 and formerly called the Havemeyer Building, 568-578 Broadway is now a prominent NYC landmark located close to the corner of Broadway and Prince Street.
+568-578 Broadway, New York, NY: Originally built in 1895 and formerly called the Havemeyer Building, 568-578 Broadway is now a prominent NYC landmark located close to the corner of Broadway and Prince Street.
 It has 12 floors and 300,000 square feet of office space.
 Currently, five units ranging from 1,476 square feet to 6,802 square feet in size are available to rent.
 At some point, P.T.
 Barnum, Boss Tweed, and Foursquare all worked out of 568 Broadway.
 Today, most of its tenants are technology firms.
 Current tenants include Thrillist, ZocDoc, and 10Gen.
 The interior of the building gets plenty of natural light, thanks to the high ceilings and huge windows.
 568-578 Broadway has a Walk Score of 98.
+Broadway runs down the east side of Soho New York, NY.
 Get to 568-578 Broadway via trains N, R, B, D, F, M, 4, 6, J, and Z.

 SoHo Neighborhood History